Scale your business with our modular plugins.

 After that, go to WooCommerce > Settings and open the Payments tab from your WordPress dashboard.
 You will see all the payment methods available for your website.
 Enable the toggle for the Stripe – Credit Card payment method and click Set up.

 You will be redirected to the Stripe options for WooCommerce.
-Here, check the Enable Test Mode option and paste the publishable and secret keys that you’ve just copied from the Stripe dashboard to the Test Publishable Key and Test Secret Key respectively.
+Here, check the Enable Test Mode option and paste the publishable and secret keys that you’ve just copied from the Stripe dashboard to the Test Publishable Key and Test Secret Key, respectively.

 stripe test publishable secret key woocommerce orders